 Breastfeeding may look like something easy and natural to do.
 However, it can be harder for many women than they ever imagined.
 Even if we’ve seen friends, sisters, and strangers breastfeed their babies, we all have different nursing experiences.
 And each of us has struggles that we must learn to overcome.
 There are so many things that can cause breastfeeding to be extra difficult.
 Examples include tongue-tie, lip-tie, acid reflux, low milk supply, oversupply, cluster feedings, and so much more.
 The best thing we can do to increase our chances of having a successful breastfeeding experience is to educate ourselves.
-There are some great breastfeeding books out there that can help you feel ready for whatever breastfeeding throws your way.
+These are the top books to read about breastfeeding.

 The 10 Best Breastfeeding Books Available